 There are two mentoring courses, taken in consecutive terms.
 These courses provide individualized and group supervision to students using the basic principles of behavior analysis in the classroom or work setting.
 They fulfill the Behavior Analyst Certification Board’s requirements for completion of supervision under the Intensive Practicum category.

-Students will meet individually with an appointed Individual BCBA Supervisor for one 90-minute meeting per week, and will meet as a small group with a Simmons College Group BCBA Supervisor for a second 90-minute weekly meeting.
+Students will meet individually with an appointed Individual BCBA Supervisor for one 90-minute meeting per week, and will meet as a small group with a Simmons University Group BCBA Supervisor for a second 90-minute weekly meeting.

 Students must work at an approved site throughout the mentoring program.
 Students must work a minimum of 10 hours per week every week of the mentoring term to meet BACB® Eligibility Standards for supervision.
-However, Simmons College recommends students work 30 hours per week to ensure they accrue sufficient hours.
+However, Simmons University recommends students work 30 hours per week to ensure they accrue sufficient hours.
 Students must complete a total of 750 work hours in the approved settings over the course of the supervision experience (2 terms).
 A minimum of 10% of these work hours must be supervised.
 More than one setting may be combined to fulfill these requirements.